jbosstm/narayana.io/content/en/governance/index.md

 ### Release Cycle

-Narayana releases frequently.
-We deliver frequent milestones, typically one a month, and support building from main for those that wish to be on the bleeding edge.
+Narayana releases on an "as needed" basis.
+We support building from main for those that wish to be on the bleeding edge.

 ### Contribution